SpeciesFileGroup/tw_firefox/README.md

   keys, so typos like `yaer:2020` produce a less-filtered result rather than an error.
 A future enhancement could derive per-filter param lists from `lib/queries/*/filter.rb` and surface them as suggestions.
-- Host auto-detect ("I'm already on a sandbox tab, use that") is not implemented; explicit `@name` or the configured default is what you get.
 - Some external services (notably ITIS) only expose POST-based search forms, which can't be linked to directly and therefore aren't included.